temporalio/edu-appdatasec-java-code/exercises/custom-converter/README.md

 ## Part B: Implement a Failure Converter

 1. The next feature you may add is a Failure Converter.
-Failure messages and stack traces are not encoded as codec-capable Payloads by default; you must explicitly enable encoding these common attributes on failures.
-If your errors might contain sensitive information, you can encrypt the message and stack trace by configuring the default Failure Converter to use your encoded attributes, in which case it moves your `message` and `stack_trace` fields to a Payload that's run through your codec.
 To do this, you can override the default Failure Converter with a single additional parameter, `true`.
    1. Locate the `WorkflowClient.newInstance...` code you added in the previous exercise.
-   1. Add the value `true` as the last value in the `new DataCodecConverter()` constructor.
+   2. Add the value `true` as the last value in the `new DataCodecConverter()` constructor.
-   1. Do this in both `ConverterWorker.java` and `Starter.java`
+   3. Do this in both `ConverterWorker.java` and `Starter.java`
 2. To test your Failure Converter, change your Workflow to return an artificial error.